SamTheLynx/PRBP/README.md

 This project uses local MongoDB, not the cloud version.

+STEP NOT NEEDED FOR PEOPLE ALREADY WORKING ON THIS PROJECT:
 This project also uses Pinata IPFS as decentralised storage.
 You may need to set up an account at https://www.pinata.cloud/ and use your own key to get the storage started.
 The PINATA_API_KEY and PINATA_API_SECRET are to be replaced with your own in api/index.js.